AfrahAyub/aws-panw-vmseries-cft-deployment/README.md

 2. Upload assets to S3

-Create a folder in the bucket named `panw-vmseries-gwlb/` In that folder, upload the following assets:
+Create a folder in the bucket named `panw-vmseries-gwlb` In that folder, upload the following assets:

 - The nested templates (combined, security, vmseries)
 - authcodes